Reviews You Can Rely On

 Active Noise Cancelling No

 While the Linsoul KZ ZSN Pro X delivers strong performance, it comes with the usual frustrations of wired earbuds — getting tangled, catching on things, and limiting movement compared to wireless options.
-On top of that, our test team found the bulky fit uncomfortable for smaller ears, making it harder to achieve a secure and comfortable seal.
-While they are a top model all-around, and our top wired earbud recommendation, we think a wired model like the JBL Endurance Run 2 would be a better choice for sweaty workouts and runs, given their IPX5 water resistance rating, and longer cord - although the cord was slightly more prone to tangling in our tests.
+On top of that, our test team found the bulky fit uncomfortable for smaller ears, making it harder to achieve a secure and satisfying seal.
+While they are a top model all-around, and our top wired earbud recommendation, we think a wired model like the JBL Endurance Run 2 would be a better choice for sweaty workouts and runs, given their IPX5 water resistance rating, and longer cord, although the cord was slightly more prone to tangling in our tests.

 Read more: Linsoul KZ ZSN Pro X review